By Yvonne Harbison

 “Fine.
 Keep your mouth shut and sit down over there.
 And stop chatting up the guys.
 They’re too old for you.”

 “Sit!”
 Jack pointed toward the plastic chairs, anger finally slipping out.
 The teenager – seventeen, to be exact – huffed and slouched away to a corner to wait for her keys.
 Jack moved back to the garage, checking on bay six without letting his sister catch him at it.
 It was up on hydraulics, oil being changed as part of the tune-up special.
 Jack couldn’t help it, caught himself running his own system-check on the car.
 He didn’t recognize it, knew it was probably stolen.
-His baby sister could clone a VIN in under two hours.
+If she had picked up what their aunt had trained into him, his baby sister could clone a VIN in under two hours.
 The car was nothing flashy, just an old Nissan with a bad paint job; it would fall through the cracks until she was done with it.

 That afternoon, when he got home, Angie was parked outside his house waiting for him when Jack walked up to the door.
 He had to admit he was impressed; he had thought he had covered his trail pretty well when he left, so finding out that she really had tracked him down carried as much pride as it did challenge.
 He let her follow him inside without a word, tossed his jacket on the couch and headed for the kitchen to grab food.
 Angie wandered in behind him, made herself at home, touching the walls and the sparse furniture and judging the hell out of him.
 Even with his head in the refrigerator, he could hear her thinking.
 She finally made her way to the kitchen.